Amit6217/SIH25/frontend/README.md

-# LegalEase Frontend
+# EduSetu Frontend

-A React frontend application for the LegalEase with modern UI, file upload, voice input, and real-time messaging.
+A React frontend application for the EduSetu with modern UI, file upload, voice input, and real-time messaging.

 ## Features